craigmiller160/send-safely-frontend/README.md

 ## How to Run

 Install all dependencies and then use the `start` script via the `package.json`.
+It will run on port `3003`.

 ## A Note About Bundle Size